Monday, July 30, 2018

 Ode III.

 “All-pure” seems the best way to put Πανάμωμε.
 “All-blameless” means nothing in English—who uses that expression?
 Bauer rightly observes that the term was used to mean unblemished in the case of sacrificial animals or men in ritual contexts but also blameless in religious contexts.
 I do not think that we call the Mother of God blameless in the same sense that we speak of a blameless man; in his 44th homily on Matthew, St. John Chrysostom puts the kibosh on that.
 Montanari adds as a later extension immaculate or pure.
 These extensions make “all-pure” viable.
-As an epithet of extreme affection, “all-pure” makes sense.
+As an epithet of extreme affection, “all-pure” makes sense, although "wholly pure" seems more natural.

 Kathisma.
 "Made known" > ἀναδείκνυμι.
 Montanari: show by raising, make seen, show, make known, proclaimed, dedicate.